bonfire-networks/bonfire_classify/README.md

-# Bonfire:Classify
+# Bonfire.Classify

 An extension for [Bonfire](https://bonfire.cafe/) that handles:

 - Defining categories/topics
 - Defining relationships (parent or related) between categories to create taxonomies

-Use Bonfire:Tag if you want to tag/classify posts or other objects with these categories/topics.
+Use Bonfire.Tag if you want to tag/classify posts or other objects with these categories/topics.

 ## Handy commands